confluentinc/cp-demo/docs/hybrid-cloud.rst

             wikipedia.parsed | jq

-You successfully created a source-initiated cluster link to seamlessly move data from on-prem to cloud in real time.
+You successfully created a source-initiated cluster link to seamlessly move data from on-premises to cloud in real time.
 Cluster linking opens up real-time hybrid cloud, multi-cloud, and disaster recovery use cases.
 See the `Cluster Linking documentation <https://docs.confluent.io/cloud/current/multi-cloud/overview.html>`__ for more information.